Best Free EPOS Software for UK Businesses

 Paid providers usually offer price tiers that offer you different levels of features, and are designed for businesses of varying sizes.
 Lightspeed Restaurant has a pretty typical pricing structure.
 It has three paid plans, the £59 Starter plan, the £109 Essential plan, and the £339 Premium plan.
 By their names, it’s quite easy to guess what type of business each plan is designed for.

-How We Test EPOS Software
+How We Test Free EPOS Software

 Here’s what we looked at:

-• EPOS software: the breadth of features included in the EPOS software, and how valuable they are to the average business, including inventory management, menu/product creation, customer engagement tools and table management.
+• EPOS software: the breadth of features included in the EPOS software, and how valuable they are to the average business, including inventory management, menu/product creation, customer engagement tools, and table management.

 • Hardware/equipment: the variety of equipment available to purchase or rent, with special importance given to key items, such as physical terminals, customer displays, and accessories.